nccgroup/PMapper/Readme.md

 * Adding more caching.
 * Local policy evaluation?
 * Cross-account subcommand(s).
-* A preset to check if one principal is connected to another.
 * Handling policies for buckets or keys with services like S3 or KMS when querying.